-The Isle of Man TT will be here before you know it, and to help you along the way, we have put together a handy list with our top reasons why you should visit during TT Qualifying Week.
+The Isle of Man TT will be here before you know it, and to help you along the way, we have put together a handy list with our top reasons to visit in TT Qualifying Week.

 More On Track Action

-With qualifying sessions taking place every day between Sunday and Friday, you won’t be short of qualifying sessions to watch.
-Each session includes at least qualifying sessions for two classes meaning that one minute you could be enjoying the lightweights swiftly followed by the superbikes.
+With qualifying sessions occurring every day between Sunday and Friday, you won’t be short of qualifying sessions to watch.
+Each session includes at least qualifying sessions for two classes, meaning that you could be enjoying the lightweights swiftly followed by the superbikes in one minute.

 Explore the Island during the daytime

-With your days free, you will have a vast amount of opportunities to explore the beautiful Isle.
-Whether you are interested in heritage and culture or prefer getting active, we have something to suit all interests.
-The Isle of Man is an outdoor lovers paradise, and with burial sites and monuments aplenty, you can combine your love of the outdoors with a dose of the Island’s rich and checkered history.
+With your days free, you will have many opportunities to explore the beautiful Isle.
+So whether you are interested in heritage and culture or prefer getting active, we have something to suit all interests.
+The Isle of Man is an outdoor lovers’ paradise, and with burial sites and monuments aplenty, you can combine your love of the outdoors with a dose of the Island’s rich and checkered history.

-Demand is not as high in the qualifying week, meaning that you will have more choice when it comes to where you stay and when you wish to travel to the Island.
-Motorbike space on the ferry is plenty during the qualifying week, so you can even bring your motorcycle along for the ride.
-You may also find that it is a little bit cheaper in making it a more wallet-friendly option.
+Demand is not as high in the qualifying week, meaning you will have more choice regarding where you stay and when you wish to travel to the Island.
+Motorbike space on the ferry is plenty during the qualifying week, so that you can bring your motorcycle along.
+You may also find it a little bit cheaper, making it a more wallet-friendly option.

 Easier to get around

-With the roads along the TT course being open each day and with fewer bikes around, you may find it easier to travel around.
-The mountain road is also one way, so you will have the full TT experience, but with quieter roads making it that little bit safer.
+With the roads along the TT course open each day and fewer bikes around, you may find it easier to travel around.
+The mountain road is also one way to have the whole TT experience, but quieter roads make it a little bit safer.

 More affordable than TT Race Week

 Qualifying week is often seen as a more affordable option than TT Race week, and it’s easy to see why.
-There is less demand meaning that accommodation prices are often lower, and with more availability on sailings to the Island, you stand more chance of being able to bring your bike.
+There is less demand meaning that accommodation prices are usually lower.
+With more availability on sailings to the Island, you stand more chance of being able to bring your bike.